shahery/yar-sports/README.md

   but also in very reasonable prices compare to market and also we provide huge varieties products especially in cricket and badminton comparatively other sports markets.
 This ecommerce website is created for the users who love buying online.
-In this sports website, there are a lot of functionalities for the users like, users can easily find the products by searching in the website page, can add the products in the wishlist to buy later by signing in first, can add the products in the bag to buy it, can update or remove the products in the bag , can securily checkout for payments by using debit card, can view the order history in his profile, can leave a review on the products by signing in first and also can view the testimonials of our satisfied customers in the home page.
+In this sports website, there are a lot of functionalities for the users like, users can create the account, users can easily find the products by searching in the website page, can add the products in the wishlist to buy later by signing in first, can add the products in the bag to buy it, can update or remove the products in the bag , can securily checkout for payments by using debit card, can view the order history in his profile, can leave a review on the products by signing in first and also can view the testimonials of our satisfied customers in the home page.
 Website owner can only add, update and delete the products in the website both through admin panel and product management of the website.

   The deployed link can be found here: [Live Site]